TP-Link Smarthome API

 });

-Install the command line utility with npm install -g tplink-smarthome-api
+Install the command line utility with npm install -g tplink-smarthome-api.
+Run tplink-smarthome-api --help for help.

 Functions that take more than 3 arguments are passed a single options object as the first argument (and if its a network command, SendOptions as the second.)